 SWISS recently became the latest carrier to launch home-printed bag tags, which are available to all passengers who check-in online when flying to and from Zurich and Geneva.
 The launch of the home-printed bag tag is part of the SWISS ‘Pre-Departure Communications’ service with 15below.

-1. When passengers check-in online or after being automatically checked-in, they have the option to print their baggage label at home up to 23 hours before departure.
+1. When passengers check-in online, they have the option to print their baggage label at home up to 23 hours before departure.
 This includes for any onward connections with the exception of codeshare flights.

 2. Once check-in is complete, 15below generates a bag tag for the passenger, which they can download directly from the web check-in application, and print at home.
 The passenger then simply folds and inserts in a reusable SWISS plastic pouch that can be collected from the airport.

 3. The passenger drops their bag off at the dedicated bag drop counters, or self-bag drops within the airport, receiving their baggage receipt via SMS or email.